The Truth About Killer Dinosaurs

-The Truth About Killer Dinosaurs is a two-part BBC documentary film, directed by Bill Oddie, in which a group of men test out dinosaur weapons, using studies.
+The Truth About Killer Dinosaurs is a two-part BBC documentary, presented by Bill Oddie, in which a group of scientists test out the strength of dinosaur weaponry using biomechanics.
 Visual effects are done by MPC.
-The first episode determines the winner of a battle between Tyrannosaurus and Triceratops, and the second compares the strength of an Ankylosaur and Velociraptor.
+The first episode determines the winner of a battle between Tyrannosaurus and Triceratops, and the second compares the strength of an ankylosaur and Velociraptor.
 The episodes were broadcast on BBC One in August and September 2005.
-In the U.S., The Truth About killer Dinosaurs was also known as Dinosaur Face-Off.
+In the U.S., The Truth About Killer Dinosaurs was known as Dinosaur Face-Off.

 Episodes and animals

 These are the episodes and the evidence revealed in them.